LEImDL/PythonValidGen/README.md

 }
 ````

-#### Types defined
+#### Defined Types
-There are four types of values supported, *strings*, *numbers*, *dates* and  *booleans*.
-So, in order to specify many documents without the need to redefine the same types, *types_prototype.json* was created.\
+There are four types of supported values - *strings*, *numbers*, *dates* and  *booleans*.
+In order to specify many documents without the need to redefine the same types, the file *types_prototype.json* was created.\
-This file also contains all the accepted restrictions for every type.
+This file also contains all the accepted restrictions for each type.

 ## Execution example